kroy-the-rabbit/dnsgui/README.md

 * DNS Forwarding or Recursion through Unbound.
 * DNS-over-TLS.
 * IPv4 and IPv6.
-* Ability to easily enter one or many local domains for internal DNS resolution.
+* Ability to easily enter one or more local domains for internal DNS resolution.
-* Automatically build reverse DNS entries.
+* Automatically builds reverse DNS entries.
 * Reasonably lightweight.
-* Easily extensible through normal Unbound configuration directives.
+* Easily extensible through standard Unbound configuration directives.
-* Backing up is as simple as saving the .sqlite3 database and custom.conf somewhere.

 The default [custom.conf](data/unbound.conf.d/custom.conf), which is editable in the GUI, makes a number of default assumptions.